-It’s the last long weekend of the summer and for many of us, that means a final family camping trip or driving excursion before the kids return to school.
+It’s a long weekend and for many of us, that means a family camping trip or driving excursion.
 The car rides can be long and often our food selection looks like a hungry, unsupervised, eight-year-old did the shopping.
 Try a healthier approach with our road trip hacks!

 - Instead of chips and cookies, fill your cooler with fresh vegetables and fruit

 - Apples and carrots last quite a long time, and hummus makes a flavourful dip

 - Pack some hard boiled eggs for a quick snack

 - Instant oatmeal can give you – and the kids – an energy boost in the morning before heading out for a hike

 - Tuna is convenient, especially in the packet versus a can.
 You don’t even have to worry about finding the can opener!

 - For a sweet treat, try grilling pineapple for dessert, instead of indulging in another s’more

 - Freeze your drinks before you pack them in the cooler.
 They’ll help keep everything cold

 Our INLIV INmates have also put together a list of their personal tips and road trip hacks for your long weekend travel.